The Labor Market - The Economic Lowdown Video Series

-In the fourth episode of the Economic Lowdown Video Series, economic education specialist Scott Wolla explains the basics of the labor market.
+In this episode of the Economic Lowdown Video Series, economic education specialist Scott Wolla explains the basics of the labor market.
 Viewers will learn how the laws of supply and demand determine the wage and quantity of labor employed in various labor markets.

 Hi, I'm Scott Wolla.